UnrealArtOptimization/minimal-mistakes/book/profiling/passes.md

 {% include figure image_path="/assets/images/passes_gbuffer_all.jpg" alt="" caption="__Figure:__ The final image and various components of the G-Buffer which were used to render it" %}

-# Using information from this chapter
+# Guide to passes and categories

 The major part of this chapter is a guide to every significant rendering pass in Unreal.
 You don't have to read the entire thing.
 Treat it more as a handbook, which you use to understand the output of the ["Stat GPU" command]({{ site.baseurl }}{% link book/process/measuring-performance.md %}) or with [GPU Visualizer]({{ site.baseurl }}{% link book/profiling/gpu-visualizer.md %}).
 Both of them show you the cost of each rendering pass.
 This allows you to precisely locate issues in a scene, like too many shadowed lights or too many translucent materials.

-This chapter also provides extensive information about dependencies of each pass.
+The subchapters provides extensive information about dependencies of each pass.
 It allows you to address the most probable sources of trouble first.
 Much of this information was gathered by reading the engine's source code and from practical tests.
 Be aware of potential mistakes here.
 Sources are provided in the footnotes, so you can fact-check it yourself.

-# Guide to passes and categories

-Below begins an extensive description of almost all rendering passes that you can find in a profiler.
-Every position in the list is laid out in the following format:
+Every pass' description is laid out in the following format:

 * _Responsible for_ ...
 * _Cost affected by_ ...